moniqueedb/foodie_chatbot/README.md

 ### Installation and Set-up

 1. Install python (version 3.6.13 is compatible; other versions may also be used)
+2. Clone the github repository using GitBash ```git clone https://github.com/moniqueedb/foodie_chatbot.git``` or using any other method.
-2. Set up virtual environment with the packages included in the 'requirements.txt' file.
+3. Set up virtual environment with the packages included in the 'requirements.txt' file.
 We recommend running: ```pip install -r requirements.txt```
 4. Install the nltk punkt package: ```python update_punkt_train.py punkt```
-5. Clone the github repository using GitBash ```git clone https://github.com/python-engineer/foodie_chatbot.git``` or using any other method.

 ### Train the Model
-The chatbot is trained based on the intents.json file.
-Training the model produces a data.pth file, which is needed for the chatbot to generate responses.
+The chatbot is trained based on the 'intents.json' file.
+Training the model produces a 'data.pth' file, which is needed for the chatbot to generate responses.

 1. To train the model, run: ```python update_punkt_train.py train```
 2. Simply running ```python update_punkt_train.py``` will return the response, "Re-training is not required."